 The base has to be attached to a stationary object.
 Depending on the alarm, you can use screws, Velcro, or a spring-loaded clip to secure the base alarm.

-Beware that you should not use some pull cord alarms with cardiac pacemaker or implantable cardioverter defibrillator devices.
-The ones causing issues should be labeled with warnings.
+Be aware that you should not use some pull cord alarms with cardiac pacemaker or implantable cardioverter defibrillator devices.
+The ones causing issues for these patients should be labeled with warnings not to use them.

 In a regular Pull Cord Alarm, the alarm noise sounds in the room with the patient.
 You can also get a remote Pull Cord Alarm.
 This allows you to move the alarm tone to another room as much as three hundred feet away from the patient, depending on the model.

-Pressure pads expect a certain amount of weight to activate.
+A very lightweight patient cannot use a pressure pad alarm.
+The pressure pad needs a minimum weight to activate.
 Some alarm pads expect 70 lb., for example.
 If the patient weighs less than the minimum, the alarm will not activate.
 Once the alarm is activated, it will trigger when the weight on top is less than its minimum.